 The app has been developed, validated, and tested with the iOS and Android OS.
 The apps are available in the Apple App Store and Google Play Store.
 The pod is ready for manufacture at scale.
 We have molds ready and manufacturing can be ramped up within 6-weeks with our partner Parallel Design Inc. located in Wooster, OH.
 Electronics design is optimized and ready for manufacture through our partner LogiSync in Avon Lake, OH.

-We are in the final efforts to complete FDA Class II clearance submission which is anticipated to be complete and in the review process by the end of Q1 2019.
+We are in the final efforts to complete FDA Class II clearance submission which is anticipated to be complete and in the review process with completion of our safety tests.
 Our FDA clearance effort is led by Dr. Fred Ma, an experienced FDA consultant with experience in bringing over 200 products through FDA clearance.

 App improves adherence Sterns et al. (Sterns, 2017; NIH Grant No. 1R43AG033500) conducted a pilot to improve medication compliance using smartphones for older adults (Mean Age = 65) recovering from a stroke.
 Participants used the iRxReminder system or kept paper diaries for 2 months.
 Overall, participants using iRxReminder complied with 83% of medication events.
 No additional interventions, such as calls from the research team, or behavioral reinforcements, such as display of counts of successful events, were provided.
 Patient recall of medication adherence was poor: the smartphone group underestimated their adherence and the dairy group overestimated their adherence, showing the value of providing accurate data to the healthcare team.
 No one misplaced a smartphone, and half of the participants asked to keep the smartphone, demonstrating that even older adults will accept this technology.